adefee/Joker-ESO/README.md

 - **/pickup-hp *target***: Add a random Harry Potter pickup line to your chatbox.
 If you include a name (target), it will address it to them for you!
 - **/pickup-xxx *target***: Add a random adult/r-rated pickup line to your chatbox.
 Note that these jokes have been flagged as particularly inappropriate or explicit and likely are not suitable for all audiences.
 If you include a name (target), it will address it to them for you!
 - **/8ball**: Undecided?
 Get advice from the sage 8ball.
+- **/twister**: Get a random tongue twister!
+Can you say it 3 times fast?
 - **/catfact**: Get a random Khaji--err, cat fact in your chatbox.
 Sometimes they're true!
 - **/ready <text>**: Ready checks, but funnier & faster to type!
 Optionally add your own custom prompt instead of a random witty one!
 - And other helpful utilities, like: